Sustainability Map Categories

 It also includes spots where you can recycle or upcycle certain products.

-Shops that sell a majority of products that are made domestically (including processed foods, but excludes fresh produce).
+Stores that sell a majority of products that are made domestically using domestically produced raw materials.

 Businesses that contribute to society or the environment through donation, employment, or other forms of support.